Oncorporation/gimp-mcp/README.md

 For a comprehensive list of commands and their parameters, refer to the GIMP Python API documentation.

+## Extras

+### gimp-api-scraper.py

+This was created to scrape the Gimp 3.0 API documentation and turn it into an OpenAPI spec for easier consumption by the Model Context Protocol.

 ## Contributing

 We welcome contributions to enhance GIMP-MCP: